 Your financial professional’s firm may restrict transfers from UGMA/UTMA accounts.
 We urge you to consult your financial professional before making a transfer from an UGMA/UTMA account to CollegeAmerica.

 Earnings in a CollegeAmerica account can grow free from federal income tax.
-You may exclude the earnings on withdrawals used to pay qualified higher education expenses from income for federal tax purposes.
+You may exclude the earnings on withdrawals used to pay qualified education expenses from income for federal tax purposes.